Microtrac Testing Capabilities at Medallion Labs

 Here at Medallion Labs, we offer 19 physical tests, including Microtrac testing.
 It is one of three tests that is devoted to particle size distribution.
 The other tests include Particle Size Distribution (Alpine Granulation) Test and Particle Size Distribution (Rotap) Test).

-We use Microtrac testing to determine particle sizes within a food sample via laser diffraction.
+We use Microtrac testing for particle size determination within a food sample via laser diffraction.
 Microtrac testing can be requested and completed in conjunction with other Medallion Lab tests, or it can be conducted on its own.
-Like all food testing requests, the best solution and testing needs are determined on a case-by-case basis.
+Like all food testing and beverage analysis requests, the best solution and testing needs are determined on a case-by-case basis.

-Particle testing is commonly used for food products such as:
+Particle size analysis is commonly used for food products such as:

 - Ground or granular materials like flour